 I get asked this question a LOT.

-My claims and statements below are based on my own child’s experience, hours of research on the topic, and the feedback from my own customers.
+My claims and statements below are based on my experience with my son Jacob, countless hours of research on the topic, and the feedback from my customers.

-During the research and development phase of Q for Quinn; while addressing my son’s eczema was a priority with the socks, I was more obsessed with the details of overall comfort and how fun the designs were going to be.
-Solving foot eczema for thousands of kid honestly didn’t come up as a top priority for our socks - I really didn’t understand how prevalent eczema was in kids and babies at the time.
-However, what I didn’t realize at the time was that by designing my socks around comfort for children, I was also helping solve eczema issues in babies, toddlers and kids.
+During the research and development phase of Q for Quinn addressing eczema in kids was a priority with the socks, as well as comfort, durability and playful designs.
+While I really didn’t understand how prevalent eczema was in kids and babies, what I learned was that by designing my socks around comfort for children, I was also helping solve eczema issues in babies, toddlers and kids.

-It was only when I started getting reviews and testimonials from my customers that our socks worked so well for kids suffering from eczema that I was inspired to research the topic further and really understand what features of our socks helped support this.
-So it's only appropriate that I start this post with some of their testimonials:
+I started getting reviews and testimonials from my customers that our socks worked so well for kids suffering from eczema that I was inspired to research the topic further and really understand what features of our socks helped support this.
+Some of the testimonials I received:

 “My eczema kid has been wearing about 6 different pairs of these for maybe a year and has had no trouble and loves them.
-His favorite socks.” - Liz T
+His favourite socks.” - Liz T

 “I searched everywhere for socks for my toddler who suffers from feet eczema.
 Even the so-called 100% cotton socks triggered flare ups at times.
 I was hesitant to try Q for Quinn, but Melita was so helpful in answering my questions so I gave the socks a try and now we can only wear these socks.
 Not only do they keep my son’s eczema at bay but the quality lasts with washing and holds up really well (unlike a lot of cotton socks in the market)." - Stephanie C

 “Finally found perfect socks for my highly sensitive toddler.
 They work very well, maybe because of the materials used.
 We will only be using these socks” Renee T